kinesisptyltd/tech.kinesis.org/_posts/2015-11-06-a-migration-path-to-json-api-with-ember-data-from-ams.md

 ## Ember

-First, we realised that we'd need a new store, as well as a new JSONAPI adapter and serializer for our `asset` model.
+First, we realised that we'd need a new store, as well as a new JSON API adapter and serializer for our `asset` model.
-The adapter and serializer would need to be the JSONAPI ones instead of the AMS ones:
+The adapter and serializer would need to be the JSON API ones instead of the AMS ones:

 ```javascript
 // app/adapters/jsonapi-asset.js